sksamuel/cohort/README.md

 Which healthchecks you use is entirely up to you, and you may want to use some healthchecks for startup probes, some for readiness checks and some for liveness checks.
 See the section on [kubernetes](#Kubernetes) for discussion on how to structure healthchecks in a kubernetes environment.

+If you wish to output the results of each metric scan, you can hook into [micrometer](#micrometer).

 ### Available Healthchecks